Paris Smaragdis

 Paris Smaragdis is a computer scientist noted for his contributions to audio signal processing, computer audition, and machine learning.
-He is currently an associate professor of computer science at the University of Illinois at Urbana-Champaign, Illinois.
+He is a full professor in EECS and MTA departments at Massachusetts Institute of Technology and Principal Investigator at the Research Laboratory of Electronics.
 He currently holds over 35 patents in the areas of audio signal processing and machine learning.

 Biography

 Smaragdis received his bachelor's degree in music (magna cum laude) from the Berklee College of Music in 1995, where he worked with Richard Boulanger.
 He received his S.M. and PhD from the Massachusetts Institute of Technology in 1997 and 2001, respectively.
 While there, he worked with Professor Barry Vercoe.

 In 2002, he joined Mitsubishi Electric Research Laboratories (MERL) as a research scientist.
 From 2007 to 2010, Smaragdis was a senior research scientist at Adobe Research.
 In 2010, he joined the University of Illinois in Urbana-Champaign (UIUC) where he holds appointments in the UIUC Departments of Computer Science (CS) and Electrical & Computer Engineering (ECE).